diversen/account/README.md

 #### `account_login`:

-The following params are called to the class implementing the event:
+The following params are sent to the class implementing the event:

     $args = array (
         'action' => 'account_login',